Log-modular quantum groups at even roots of unity and the quantum Frobenius I: Preliminaries

 All algebraic structures (algebras, schemes, algebraic groups, categories, etc.) are over $\mbb{C}$.
 An algebraic group is an affine group scheme of finite type over $\mbb{C}$.
 The standing conditions for this document are that {\it $q$ is a root of unity of even order $2l$, with $l$ positive,} and that {\it $G$ is an almost simple algebraic group with strongly admissible character lattice at $q$} (defined in Section~\ref{sect:admissible} below).

 For any algebra $A$, we let $\rep A$ denote the category of finite-dimensional $A$-modules.
 We let $\Rep A$ denote the category of $A$-modules which are the union of their finite-dimensional submodules.
-We adopt a similar notation $\corep A$ and $\Corep A$ for comodules over a coalgebra, but note that $\Corep A$ is equal to the category of arbitrary comodules.
+We adopt a similar notation $\corep A$ and $\Corep A$ for comodules over a coalgebra, but note that $\Corep A$ happens to be equal to the category of arbitrary comodules here.
 For a $\mbb{C}$-linear category $\msc{C}$ we let $\Ind\msc{C}$ denote the corresponding $\Ind$-category, i.e.\ the completion of $\msc{C}$ with respect to filtered colimits, so that $\Ind(\rep A)=\Rep A$ (resp. $\Ind(\corep A)=\Corep A$) for example.